Skip to product information

 Origin and processing

 Kijani Kiboko coffee is grown at altitudes of around 1,700 to 2,000 meters above sea level, where ideal conditions, including rich volcanic soil and a mild climate, allow for the production of high-quality coffee beans.
-These plantations are often small family farms that focus on environmentally friendly farming practices.
+These plantations are often small family farms that focus on environmentally friendly agricultural practices.

-The principle of the method
+Principle of the method

-Preparation of coffee beans : Before the actual decaffeination process begins, the coffee beans are moistened with water or steam.
+1. Preparing the coffee beans : Before the actual decaffeination process begins, the coffee beans are moistened with water or steam.
 This step increases their porosity, allowing CO2 to more easily access the caffeine.

 Advantages of the CO2 method